dokato/c2s2/README.md

 - xgboost
 - conreader (optional)
 ```
-You might also need the following data structure:
+You also need the following catalogue structure:

 ```
 clitri/